- Housing News

 Clare Trapasso is the editorial director at New American Funding.
 She was previously the Executive News Editor for Realtor.com and a reporter for a Financial Times publication, the New York Daily News, and the Associated Press.
 She also taught journalism courses at several New York City colleges.
 She loves dogs, hiking and kayaking, and New York pizza.

-Mortgage interest rates hit their lowest point in more than a year.
+Mortgage interest rates just dropped to their lowest point in nearly three-and-a-half years.

 Subscribe to our newsletter for market updates, mortgage tips, and homebuying hacks - straight to your inbox!